tcallsen/romannumerals/README.md

 # Roman Numerals Conversion REST API

-Sample Java-based REST API that performs decimal to Roman Numeral conversion.
+Java-based REST API that converts decimal numbers to Roman Numerals.
 The API supports converting decimals from `1-3999` passed as a the `query` query parameter.

 Example request: